-- 7. When membranes are mechanically fastened, side laps must be at least 100 mm (4") and cover the fastener plate by at least 50 mm (2"). - 8.
-Ensure seams are fully bonded, both along the sides at and the ends of membrane runs: - 1.
-All base membrane field seams, regardless of the type of application, must be "buttered" before the end of the working day. - 2.
-All cap membranes must exhibit continuous visible bitumen bleed-out along seam edges. - 3.
-Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 2.
-Any roof areas less than 1:16 (3⁄4" in 12") require 2 ply membrane assemblies. - 3.
-At roof slope transitions locations where slopes of less than 1:16 (3⁄4" in 12") meet steeper slopes a 2-ply membrane assembly must extend 900 mm (36") beyond the lower sloped roof transition point. - 4.
-Installation during cold weather must follow the membrane manufacturer's guidelines for storage and membrane conditioning. - 5.
-At the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), the base membrane of a conventionally insulated roof assembly must be temporarily and continuously sealed to envelope the insulation and other components enclosed below the 2-ply membrane system.
-Care must be taken to seal all possible points by which water might enter the new roof assembly. - 6.
-All installed membranes must be protected from splashed or dripped primer used to enhance adhesion of self-adhering membranes, as the primer may damage the membranes and cause leaks.
+- 2) overlap the end of the next membrane run at least 150 mm (6") angle-cut the selvedge corner of the underlying membrane as required by the membrane manufacturer. - 3) be offset from adjacent membrane end laps by at least 300 mm (12"). - 4) be installed so that cap membrane end laps are located at least 900 mm (36") from the centre of any roof field drain, except where drain sumps are employed. - 10) When membranes are mechanically fastened, side laps must be at least 100 mm (4") and cover the fastener plate by at least 50 mm (2"). - 11) Ensure seams are fully bonded, both along the sides at and the ends of membrane runs: - 1) All base membrane field seams, regardless of the type of application, must be "buttered" before the end of the working day. - 2) All cap membranes must exhibit continuous visible bitumen bleed-out along seam edges. - 3) Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 12) Single ply modified bituminous membranes - 1) must comply with the requirements listed in the table above (see 9.2.1 Composition, Thickness and Selection). - 2) require a minimum slope of 1:16 (3/4" in 12"). - 2) Any roof areas less than 1:16 (3⁄4" in 12") require 2 ply membrane assemblies. - 3) At roof slope transitions where slopes less than 1:16 (3⁄4" in 12") intersect water-shedding roofs, the waterproofing membrane assembly must be designed to extend up the water-shedding slope as described in 10.3.5.4 Transitions with Water-shedding Systems.
+Flash the transition in keeping with the Standards found elsewhere in this Part. - 4) Installation during cold weather must follow the membrane manufacturer's guidelines for storage and membrane conditioning. - 5) At the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), the base membrane of a conventionally insulated roof assembly must be temporarily and continuously sealed to envelope the insulation and other components enclosed below the 2-ply membrane system.
+Care must be taken to seal all possible points by which water might enter the new roof assembly. - 6) All installed membranes must be protected from splashed or dripped primer used to enhance adhesion of self-adhering membranes, as the primer may damage the membranes and cause leaks.
 This standard also applies to work by other trades, who may use primers for self-adhering membranes typically installed on walls or around doors, windows or other wall penetrations.